Recover from bullying in 15-mins a week

 How can you help someone with bullying behaviors?

-How should you deal with bullying in schools?
+How should you deal with common forms of bullying in schools?

 What is the definition of bullying?

-It's important to note that bullying isn't an isolated incident of nastiness or mutual animosity.
-Instead, it is characterized by an ongoing and one-sided nature.
 For example, two young people engaged in an argument, on a level playing field, isn't necessarily bullying.
-In fact, this may be an important part of children developing conflict resolution skills.
+In fact, this may be an important part of social development related to conflict resolution skills.
 On the other hand, an older or bigger child intimidating a smaller or younger child, on an ongoing basis, is bullying.

 According to the National Centre Against Bullying, here are some signs that a child is being bullied4: